Rafael Garza Gutiérrez

 Rafael Garza Gutiérrez (13 December 1896 – 3 July 1974), nicknamed "Récord", was a Mexican football player and coach.
 He, along with other members of the Garza family, are recognized as the founders of Club América.
 He was a defender for that club as well as the Selección de fútbol de México (Mexico national team).
-Upon retiring, he took the reins of his beloved club as an executive and later served as the national team manager on four separate occasions..
+Upon retiring, he took the reins of his beloved club as an executive and later served as the national team manager.
 He is an Olympian.

 Club América

 Garza Gutiérrez, and a group of young men, championed the idea of a Club América when on 12 October 1916 (Columbus Day; Spanish, "Día del descubrimiento de America"/"Day of the discovery of America"), met.
 There existed Garza's "Récord" (which would later become his personal nickname) and Germán Nuñez's "Unión"; they consolidated forces.
 The name came from the significance of the day on which the club was established.

 Garza continued in 1917 to be a force when América was "promoted" to compete in Liga Mayor de la Ciudad (Major League of Mexico City).
 Garza led América to four consecutive championships (player in 1924–25; and player/coach in 1925–26, 1926–27, 1927–28).
 America would have its next league championship in 1965–66.He retired from America in 1932.